Johanneum Gymnasium: Hödhütte

 Hödhütte is the country house of the Gelehrtenschule des Johanneums.
 Leased by the school since 1970, it is located in the Radstädter Tauern, Austria.
-Living conditions are very simple (the house has only one tap, students sleep in communal bunks, there is no TV and no telephone and students are not allowed to bring their cellphones).
-All pupils are required to spend 11 days at Hödhütte during their seventh year of schooling.
-This is believed to build community spirit and strengthen character.
-The students will also learn how to ski.
+Living conditions are very simple, with only one tap, communal bunks, no TV or telephone, and mobile phones are banned.
+All pupils must spend 11 days at Hödhütte during their seventh year to build community spirit, strengthen character, and learn to ski.

 Students from all years have the opportunity to spend their holidays in Hödhütte.

 Visiting historical sites

 The school feels that every student should have the opportunity of experiencing the sites of classical antiquity at first hand.
 The Verein zur Förderung von Schulreisen an klassische Stätten e.V. was formed to fund this activity.

 Bibliotheca Johannei

-The library of the school is called Bibliotheca Johannei.
-It has 55,000 books written in Latin, Ancient Greek, English, French, Italian and German.
-The library prides itself in having the first editions of many of the milestones of European literature.
-The oldest book is a Latin bible dating from 1491.
+The library of the school is called Bibliotheca Johannei, with 55,000 books written in Latin, Ancient Greek, English, French, Italian and German.
+The library has the first editions of many of the milestones of European literature, the oldest book being a Latin Bible from 1491.